numpy/numpy/doc/source/reference/c-api/coremath.rst

     also meant that a static library had to be shipped together with NumPy to provide a C99 compatibility layer for downstream packages to use.
 In recent years however, support for native complex types has been improved immensely, with MSVC adding built-in support for the ``complex.h`` header in 2019.
-This led to the decision to use native complex types, remove the compatibility layer and stop shipping a static library which created a lot of build headaches for downstream packages that wanted to use this.

     To ease cross-version compatibility, macros that use the new set APIs have been added.